r2devops/hub/docs/create-update-job.md

 1. Better integration: Gitlab [`artifacts:reports`](https://docs.gitlab.com/ee/ci/yaml/#artifactsreports){:target=blank}

-    This is a way to integrate report result in user-friendly way in Gitlab interface.
+    This is a way to integrate report result in aa  user-friendly way in Gitlab interface.
 We encourage all job contributors to adapt their job output to a format compatible with a Gitlab report.